Paranoid-Dev/ParanoidFFD/README.md

 git clone https://github.com/Paranoid-Dev/ParanoidFFD.git
 cd ParanoidFFD
 pip3 install selenium
-gcc parallel-downloader.c -o ParanoidFFD -I/usr/include/python3.9 -lpython3.9 # change python version and Python.h include path to match your system
+wget https://github.com/Paranoid-Dev/ParanoidFFD/releases/download/v1.3.0.0/ParanoidFFD_chrome.zip # do these to use "Chromium appimage and chromedriver for ParanoidFFD".
+If you choose not to do this, you have to manually download chromedriver from https://chromedriver.chromium.org/downloads unzip ParanoidFFD_chrome.zip rm ParanoidFFD_chrome.zip gcc parallel-downloader.c -o ParanoidFFD -I/usr/include/python3.9 -lpython3.9 # change python version and Python.h include path to match your system
 ```
 #### How to find Python.h include path and Python version